 The Phemex exchange was started by eight former Morgan Stanley executives and was launched in November 2019.
-In a short span, the exchange has attracted over a million traders and gets an average daily trading volume of more than $1.1 billion.
+Phemex has attracted over a million traders and gets an average daily trading volume of more than $1.1 billion in a short span.

 Phemex offers margin trading in 15 different cryptocurrencies with a maximum leverage of up to 100X on BTC perp and up to 20X on the rest of the futures.

 Another advantage of the Phemex platform is that you do not have to invest real assets as you learn how to do margin trading.
 The exchange has a testnet that you can use to practice using fake funds.
 Their testnet includes fake BTC, ADA, XRP, ETH, and USDT.

 It is a high-performance crypto derivatives trading platform having the capacity to process 300K transactions per second, with an order response time of less than 1 millisecond.
 Other advanced functionalities include FIX API for institutional traders and Sub-accounts for quantitative traders.

 Phemex Trading Fees

 Regarding trading fees, the taker fee is 0.075% and offers a maker rebate of 0.025% for traders that add liquidity to their books.
 The fees are the same for both premium and standard members.